 The history of Cheneau bracing dates back to the work of Dr. E.G. Abbott of Portland, Maine in the early twentieth century (1907).
 Dr. Abbott used plaster jackets in an attempt to affect derotation in scoliosis patients (1).
-His work influenced Dr. Jacques Chêneau of France, who began the Cheneau concept of scoliosis bracing.
+His work influenced Dr. Jacques Chêneau of France, credited with the Cheneau bracing concept.

 In his quest to advance and improve scoliosis bracing, Dr. Chêneau traveled to Sobernheim, Germany (now Bad Sobernheim) in the 1970s to visit the scoliosis clinic of Katharina Schroth and Christa Lehnert-Schroth, PT.
 Dr. Chêneau wanted to learn more about Schroth corrective breathing and Christa Lehnert-Schroth’s Classification System (2).

-Dr. Chêneau was the first brace developer to recognize that idiopathic scoliosis generally involves thoracic lordosis, which should be treated accordingly (2).
-Cheneau bracing and Schroth method exercises both focus on correction in the three planes of scoliosis: the coronal, transverse and sagittal planes.
+Dr. Chêneau was the first brace developer to recognize that idiopathic scoliosis generally involves thoracic lordosis and should be treated accordingly (2).
+Cheneau concept scoliosis bracing and Schroth method exercises both focus on correction in the three planes of scoliosis: the coronal, transverse and sagittal planes.

-An important benefit of CAD is brace standardization.
-Standardization eliminates the opportunity for error and practitioner interpretation during the Cheneau brace-making process.
-Each brace is designed and fabricated to have a built-in correction effect according a patient’s individual curve pattern.
-The customized design allows for a more exacting fit, that is both effective and tolerable for the patient, contributing to improved corrections (5).
+An important benefit of computer-aided-design (CAD) for scoliosis bracing is brace standardization.
+Standardization eliminates the opportunity for error and practitioner interpretation during the brace-making process.
+Each Cheneau Gensingen Brace™ is designed and fabricated to have a built-in correction effect according to a patient’s exact individual curve pattern and size.
+The customized design allows for a more exacting fit that is both effective and comfortable for the patient, contributing to improved corrections (5).

-Today, there are several Cheneau derivates but very few have documented their bracing advancements to the extent that Dr. Weiss has with respect to in-brace results, nor does any Cheneau concept brace have as widespread usage internationally.
+Today, there are several Cheneau derivates, but very few have documented their bracing advancements to the extent that Dr. Weiss has with respect to in-brace results; nor does any other Cheneau concept brace have as widespread usage internationally.

 - The New England Journal of Medicine, Volume 167.
 Massachusetts Medical Society, 1912.
 196. Google Books.

-- Weiss HR, Lehnert-Schroth C and Moramarco, M. Schroth Therapy: Advancements in Conservative Scoliosis Treatment.
+- Weiss HR, Lehnert-Schroth C, and Moramarco M, Moramarco K. Schroth Therapy: Advancements in Conservative Scoliosis Treatment.
 LAP Lambert Academic Publishing.
 2015.